SeeDAO-DevGuild/EAPI/README.md

     <b>EAPI  <br />
 </h1>
 <h3 align="center">
-    Through EAPI, you can query the data on the chain and implement your own infura platform.
+    Through EAPI, you can query the data on the chain and implement your own alchemy api platform.
 <h3>

 ## Feature